-ICCBBA involves international experts in various MPHO fields in the development and maintenance of the Standard.
-These experts are organized into Technical Advisory Groups (TAGs) that meet regularly (through conference calls, face-to-face meetings, and asynchronous discussion forums) to further develop and expand the Standard ensuring it continues to meet the needs of its users.
+ICCBBA involves international volunteer experts in various MPHO fields to further develop and maintain the Standard.
+These experts are organized into Technical Advisory Groups (TAGs) that meet regularly (through conference calls, face-to face meetings, and asynchronous discussion forums) to further develop and expand the Standard, ensuring it continues to meet the needs of its users.
 The vital role of these groups cannot be overemphasized.
 It is only through the involvement of such expert panels that ICCBBA can be assured it has the knowledge base to anticipate the needs of its users in fields where change is constant.
 More than 300 experts participate in the ICCBBA TAGs.